airpair/what-i-learned-from-attending-ngconf-march-2015/post.md

 - it allows the application to be layered (models, views, view-models, services, commands, data access objects).
 - it allows me to write HTML in HTML files.
 - the above three points mean that Angular code is maintainable, which is also very important to my clients.
+- my clients are quite happy with Angular's current performance for the use-cases they have
 - there is a lot of support for it in terms of people, tools and components.
 - it offers a path to ES6/HTMLnext goodness today.
 - the community is supportive and helpful.
 - it keeps getting better (faster / more features / simpler to use).
-- it does not prevent you from using other technologies if you want, such as React or jQuery.
+- it does not prevent me from using other technologies if I want, such as React or jQuery.

 I don't use Angular because:
-- it is the fastest in every situation
+- it produces the fastest code in every situation
 - it is the hottest, shiniest thing on the market
 - it looks good on my resumé